 }

-Response will render file application/views/foo/bar.html, if response format is htmlIn order to send data to views from controllers, following method is relevant:
+Response will render file templates/views/foo/bar.html, if response format is htmlIn order to send data to views from controllers, following Lucinda\MVC\Response method is relevant:

 view()[NAME] = VALUE: sends data by name and value.
 Overrides if NAME is already used!
 Example: